Paid Time Off Violations

 If an employee who has left their job believes that they are owed paid time off, they should communicate with their former employer about it directly.
 If they are unable to resolve the issue with their former employer, they should contact a lawyer.

 An employee should contact an attorney any time they have a question about the legal process.
-A legal representative could discuss the matter with an employee and help them decide whether or not to disclose to their boss that they have contacted a lawyer.
+A legal representative could discuss the matter with an employee and help them decide if they should disclose to their boss that they have contacted a lawyer.

 If an employee believes that they are owed paid time off, a lawyer can bring a lawsuit under state law on their behalf to recover any accrued paid time off that was not given.
 These cases can be pursued on an individual basis or a class basis, depending on the facts of the case.
 A class-action lawsuit may be the best fit for a case if an employer has failed to pay accrued time off to 40 or more employees.